Fort Sumner: History

-The reservation was to be self-sufficient, while teaching Mescalero Apache and Navajo how to be modern farmers.
+The reservation was to be self-sufficient, while teaching Navajo and Mescalero Apache how to be modern farmers.
 General Edward Canby, whom Carleton replaced, had first suggested that the Navajo people be moved to a series of reservations and be taught new skills.
 Some in Washington, D.C. thought that the Navajo should not be moved and that a reservation should be created on their own land.
-Some New Mexico citizens encouraged killing the Navajo or at least removing them from their lands.
 The 1865 and 1866 corn crop was sufficient, but in 1867 it was a total failure.
-Army officers and Indian Agents realized that Bosque Redondo was a failure, as it had poor water and too little firewood for the numbers of people who were living there.
-The Mescalero soon ran away; the Navajo stayed longer, but in May 1868 were permitted to return to their native lands.
+Army officers and Indian agents realized that Bosque Redondo was a failure, as it had poor water and too little firewood for the numbers of people who were living there.
+The Mescalero soon ran away; the Navajo stayed longer, but were permitted to return to their native lands in May 1868.

-When the Bosque Redondo was established, Gen. Carleton ordered Col. Christopher "Kit" Carson to do whatever necessary to bring first the Mescalero and then the Navajo there.
+When the Bosque Redondo was established, General Carleton ordered Colonel Kit Carson to do whatever necessary to bring first the Mescalero and then the Navajo there.
 All of the Mescalero Apache had been relocated by the end of 1862, but the Navajo were not resettled in large numbers until early 1864.
 The Navajo refer to the journey from Navajo land to the Bosque Redondo as the Long Walk.
-More than 300 Navajos died making the journey.
+More than 300 Navajo died making the journey.
 It was a bitter memory to many Navajo.
 One man described it as follows: "By slow stages we traveled eastward by present Gallup and Shushbito, Bear spring, which is now called Fort Wingate.
 You ask how they treated us?
 If there was room the soldiers put the women and children on the wagons.
 Some even let them ride behind them on their horses.
 I have never been able to understand a people who killed you one day and on the next played with your children...?"